Short, Quantitative Construction of the IIC in Planar Percolation: Introduction

 \begin{question} Can multiple-arms IIC be constructed using a site-by-site exploration, as in the proof of Theorem \ref{1armbound}? \end{question}

-Finally, in larger dimensions there is very low probability of finding a black hypersurface surrouding $0$ at criticality.
-Thus, adapting the construction of Theorem \ref{1armbound} to larger dimensions looks challenging even for the one-arm.
+Finally, we briefly comment on larger dimensions.
+For Bernoulli percolation on $\Z^d$ with $d \geq 3$, there is very low probability of finding a black hypersurface surrouding $0$ at criticality.
+Thus, it seems there is no hope of adapting the construction of Theorem \ref{1armbound} to larger dimensions.
+Known methods for constructing the IIC in larger dimensions rely on adaptations of the transfer matrix method, as in \cite{cchs25}, which do not give a polynomial speed of convergence.

-\begin{question} For $d \geq 3$, can the IIC of critical percolation on $\Z^d$ be constructed using a site-by-site exploration? \end{question}

-\paragraph{Acknowledgements.} The author thanks Hugo Vanneuville and Vincent Beffara for instructive discussions and detailed comments on the manuscript, and Daniel de la Riva and Christophe Garban for private communications and remarks at an early stage of the project.